Panguana: Geography and Biodiversity

 Panguana is located in the low land rainforest at the western foothill of the El Sira mountain range east to the Andes.
 It was named after a common native tinamou species (Crypturellus undulatus).
 The station is located at 230 m asl next to the Rio Yuyapichis, a tributary to the Rio Pachitea.
 It can be accessed by crossing the Pachitea at the village of Yuyapichis and a 1 1/2h foot march over pastures and through forests or a 2h boat ride upstream the Rio Yuyapichis.

-The research area terrain is slightly hilly and contains various water bodies, non-flooded terra firme, swamp, alluvial and secondary forests, and also some plantations and pastures in the western border areas.
+The research area's terrain is slightly hilly and contains various water bodies, non-flooded terra firme, swamp, alluvial and secondary forests, and also some plantations and pastures in the western border areas.

 In the east, the area borders the territory of the indigenous people of the Asháninka.
 Their area stretches to the Sira mountains, which are about 40 km away and almost 2500 m high.
 It is only extensively used and largely covered by primary rainforest.
 About 4 km east of the station is a central village of the people with a school, where the Asháninka children from the area go to.
 Panguana supports this school to teach the local people the value of their rainforest.

 The annual average temperature is 24.5 °C, but temperatures of over 40 °C or more are quite frequent during the dry season (May - September).
 Annual precipitation amounts to 2,000 to 3,000 mm with around 180 rain days.
 The rainy season usually extends from October to April, followed by a dry season.
 Within the forest, there is a constant humidity of about 90% throughout the year.